And greetings once again, ladies and gentlemen, great to have you here.

 And if we're not careful, what's going to end up here is we are going to have less of it again.

-And where's it gonna go?
+And where's it going to go?

 Our private property in the form of tax increases is going to end up being redistributed in the form of Santa Claus gifts to people that vote for Democrats.

-It's going to be redistributed to people to maintain their pensions and their wages, all the while we in the private sector being blamed for the problem.
+It's going to be redistributed to people to maintain their pensions and their wages.

 And we're not responsible for the problem.